19 Comments

 Expand full comment

-Sep 25Liked by peter lalor
+Sep 25Liked by Peter Lalor

 Wasn't he the part of the fab trio of his era with Sunil Gavaskar and Vivian Richards as the best batsman of his generation